 - a non-syllabus class at Advanced 1 level

 Recognising the huge importance of nurturing and providing opportunities for creativity in young dancers, the Dancer’s Own solo, introduced in 2015, allows candidates to perform their own choreography between 1.00–1.30 minutes duration.
-A Choreographic Award is presented to recognise the best of the Dancer’s Own choreography, with a monetary prize of £250, thanks to a bequest from the estate of the late Dr Ivor Guest.
+A Choreographic Award is presented to the best of the Dancer’s Own choreography with a monetary prize of £250, this is thanks to a bequest from the estate of the late Dr Ivor Guest.

 The next Bedells Bursary will take place on the weekend of the 28 & 29 October 2023.
 Enter from the 1 June.